-The work performed and materials furnished in accordance with thethis Item and measured as provided under ""Measurement will be paid for at the unit price bid for ""Lane Closure (Setup and Removal),")" of the type specified, "Lane Closure (Maintenance),")" of the type specified, "Lane Closure (Mobile Operations)" or "Additional Lane Closure Items," of the type specified.
+The work performed and materials furnished in accordance with this Item and measured as provided under "Measurement" will be paid for at the unit price bid for "Lane Closure (Setup and Removal)" of the type specified, "Lane Closure (Maintenance)" of the type specified, "Lane Closure (Hourly Only)" of the type specified, or "Additional Lane Closure Items" of the type specified.
 This price is full compensation for furnishing all materials, equipment, labor, tools, supplies, and incidentals.

-Payment for additional All portable changeable message signs other than those shown as required by these lane closures will be paid for under the designated lane closure types.
-Item 503, "Portable Changeable Message Sign."
+All portable changeable message signs required by these lane closures will be paid for under Item 503, "Portable Changeable Message Sign."